Luciferin: Firefly

-Firefly luciferin is the luciferin found in many Lampyridae species.
+Firefly luciferin is the luciferin found in many Lampyridae species, such as P. pyralis.
 It is the substrate of beetle luciferases (EC 1.13.12.7) responsible for the characteristic yellow light emission from fireflies, though can cross-react to produce light with related enzymes from non-luminous species.
 The chemistry is unusual, as adenosine triphosphate (ATP) is required for light emission, in addition to molecular oxygen.

 Snail

-Latia luciferin is, in terms of chemistry, (E)-2-methyl-4-(2,6,6-trimethyl-1-cyclohex-1-yl)-1-buten-1-ol formate and is from the freshwater snail Latia neritoides.
+Latia luciferin is, in terms of chemistry, (E)-2-methyl-4-(2,6,6-trimethyl-1-cyclohex-1-yl)-1-buten-1-yl formate and is from the freshwater snail Latia neritoides.

 Bacterial

 Bacterial luciferin is two-component system consisting of flavin mononucleotide and a fatty aldehyde found in bioluminescent bacteria.

 Coelenterazine

 Coelenterazine is found in radiolarians, ctenophores, cnidarians, squid, brittle stars, copepods, chaetognaths, fish, and shrimp.
 It is the prosthetic group in the protein aequorin responsible for the blue light emission.

 Dinoflagellate

 Dinoflagellate luciferin is a chlorophyll derivative (i. e. a tetrapyrrole) and is found in some dinoflagellates, which are often responsible for the phenomenon of nighttime glowing waves (historically this was called phosphorescence, but is a misleading term).
 A very similar type of luciferin is found in some types of euphausiid shrimp.